mrseidel/book-ics4u-processing-java/README.md

 [All code samples included in this text, and in the online repository, are licensed under the GPL Version 3 License](http://www.gnu.org/licenses/gpl.html)

 [All licensing herein falls under Free Cultural Works](http://freedomdefined.org/Definition)

+"Java" is a registered trademark of Oracle and/or its affiliates.<br/>
+"Processing" is an open-sourced programming language.
+More information can be found [here](https://processing.org/copyright.html) regarding copyright.